All-Hands-AI/OpenHands/evaluation/swe_bench/README.md

 In [OpenDevin-SWE-Bench fork](https://github.com/OpenDevin/OD-SWE-bench.git) (mostly from [original repo](https://github.com/princeton-nlp/SWE-bench) with some fixes), we try to pre-build the **testbed** (i.e., code of the repository we want the agent to edit) AND the **conda environment**, so that in evaluation (inference) time, we can directly leverage existing environments for efficient evaluation.

-**We pack everything you need for SWE-Bench evaluation into one, gigantic, docker image.** To use it:
+**We pack everything you need for SWE-Bench inference into one, gigantic, docker image.** To use it:

 ```bash
 docker pull ghcr.io/opendevin/eval-swe-bench:full-v1.2.1